autolab/Autolab/docs/installation/tango.md

         # Key for Tango RESTful API
         RESTFUL_KEY = "test" # change this in production to a secret phrase

+    Note that by default Autolab also uses a default port of `3000`, so be sure to change the port if you are developing on `localhost`.

 13. See below for instructions on how to deploy Tango in a standalone production environment.